-By 1993 Abramovich was considered of sufficient interest and wealth to be invited to a meeting on a yacht in the Caribbean featuring some of the leading businessman to profit from the post-Soviet era.
+By 1993 Abramovich was considered of sufficient interest and wealth to be invited to a meeting on a yacht in the Caribbean featuring some of the leading businessmen to profit from the post-Soviet era.
 There he met Boris Berezovsky, a mathematical genius who had

 made a fortune in trading in Soviet made cars.
 The two became partners and agreed on that fateful day to try and rationalize the oil industry through vertical integration, essentially grouping different companies involved in extracting and refining oil, under one umbrella company which they would control.
 This was realized thanks to the infamous loans-for-shares program.

-Boris Yeltsin was elected Russia’s first post communist president and embarked on a series of painful free-market reforms.
+Boris Yeltsin was elected Russia’s first post-communist president and embarked on a series of painful free-market reforms.
 By 1996 his reelection campaign, up against the communist Gennady Zyuganov, was in the balance.
-He needed money and good press, so he struck a deal with Russia’s newly enriched oligarchs.
+He needed the money and good press, so he struck a deal with Russia’s newly enriched oligarchs.
 They would ensure his election and in return would be given first dibs on the privatization of state assets.
 Yeltsin won the election and subsequently, Russia’s most valuable state assets were sold at a fraction of the market price.

 After Yeltsin’s re-election, Berezovsky and Abramovich bought Sibneft for $100 million.
 It’s believed its true worth was close to $3 billion.
 It made them billionaires at a time when most Russian citizens were struggling to put food on the table.
 Yeltsin stepped down at the end of as he was ill and struggling with alcohol addiction.
 Enter Vladimir Putin, a former KGB man who had built a power base in his native St Petersburg and was Yeltsin’s chosen replacement.